aidanlfrench/aidanlfrench/README.md

 ### Hi there 👋

+My name is Aidan.
+I am an aspiring data analyst from Michigan.

+🙇‍♂️ I'm currently learning SQL, Python, and Tableau.\
+🌟 I have a healthy addiction to Excel.\
+🕴️ I have 1 year of professional experience in Higher Education.

 <!--
 **aidanlfrench/aidanlfrench** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.